Momma (band)

-Momma is an American indie rock band from Calabasas, California based in Brooklyn, New York.
+Momma is an American indie rock band from Los Angeles, California based in Brooklyn, New York.

 History

 Momma was formed in 2015 by Etta Friedman and Allegra Weingarten, who have been friends since meeting at Viewpoint School.

 The band signed with Polyvinyl when the record label cold emailed them.

 Momma released their first album, Interloper, in 2018 on Danger Collective Records.
 On February 24, 2020, Momma announced their second album, Two Of Me, alongside a new song, "Double Dare".
 On April 6, 2020, Momma shared another song from the album, "Biohazard".
 The album was recorded during summer break while the members were attending college.
 The album was described as a concept album "about small-town life in an alternate reality".

 The band went on to release their third album, Household Name, on July 1, 2022 via Polyvinyl and Lucky Number to critical acclaim.
 In mid-2023, they opened several shows for Weezer during their Indie Rock Road Trip tour.
 They released their latest album "Welcome to My Blue Sky" on April 4, 2025.
 They opened three shows on The Marías "Submarine Extended" tour in late September 2025.

 Musical style

 Marcy Donelson of AllMusic called Momma "riffy, ruminative indie rock."
+The band's songwriting process is a collaborative effort.
+Stereogum stated that Momma "write big melodies, and they pair those melodies with pedal-mashing fuzz riffs."